Vaishnavi-ambati/Sudoku-Solver-with-Deep-Learning/README.md

 # Sudoku-Solver-with-Deep-Learning
-A simple Sudoku solver using Deep Learning and OpenCV
+This project uses OpenCV for detecting numbers from the uploaded image and Deep Learning solving Sudoku Puzzle.

 The source code is in main.py in Streamlit folder.